Travel briefing · Updated June 3, 2026

 Read the full advisory →

-Other nationalities: ask your foreign ministry's consular section whether they operate a traveller-registration system — most G20 countries do, and enrolment is always free.
+Pick the program for your nationality and enrol before you fly.
+Other countries: ask your foreign ministry's consular section whether they operate a registration system — most G20 countries do, and enrolment is always free.

 1. Embassies & consulates in Caracas